Linazk/street-crime-analysis-group-project/README.md

 The stringency values that were extracted from the API (per month) and the unemployment rates csv for unemployment <br>
 information for London. <br>

-*Documentations* folder includes the project report and the PowerPoint slides.
+*Documents* folder includes the project report and the PowerPoint slides.

 # Instructions: <br>